PHILO-HE/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/CentralizedCacheManagement.md

 In order to lock block files into memory, the DataNode relies on native JNI code found in `libhadoop.so` or `hadoop.dll` on Windows.
 Be sure to [enable JNI](../hadoop-common/NativeLibraries.html) if you are using HDFS centralized cache management.

+Currently, there are two implementations for persistent memory cache.
+One depends on PMDK libs and the other doesn't.
+PMDK can bring user performance gain for cache write and cache read.
+To enable PMDK based implementation, PMDK should be installed beforehand before building hadoop.

 ### Configuration Properties

 #### Required

-Be sure to configure the following:
+Be sure to configure one of the following properties for DRAM cache or persistent memory cache:

 *   dfs.datanode.max.locked.memory